liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/02-paths.markdown

 ## Viewing Page Path Analytics [](id=viewing-page-path-analytics)

 A Page's Path Analytics are reported in the Path tab of a Page's screen.
-The intuitive diagram reports the most common pages from which visitors accessed this Page.
+The diagram reports the most common pages from which visitors accessed this Page.

 ![Figure 1: On top of being pretty to look at, the Path Diagram contains important information.](../../images/paths-diagram.png)